chef/chef-web-docs/chef_master/source/chef_overview.rst

        * Specifies a resource type---such as ``package``, ``template``, or ``service``
        * Lists additional details (also known as resource properties), as necessary
        * Are grouped into recipes, which describe working configurations

        .. end_tag

-       .. tag resources_common_provider

-       Where a resource represents a piece of the system (and its desired state), a provider defines the steps that are needed to bring that piece of the system from its current state into the desired state.

-       .. end_tag